Update: A newer version of this project has been released. Read More >>

 User profile, gravatar support (from email), lost/forgot email password reset

 I started with a lockable electrical box with ground connections on the body and door.
 Holes were drilled and knockouts were removed to feed 12-gauge wire between the 8-outlet strip to the box.
 The relay board, RPi, and terminal blocks were bolted to the back plate, with the RPi and relay board raised off the plate with stand-offs.
 The 5-volt power supply was soldered into a circuit with and an in-line 2A fuse and screw-terminals.
 The terminal blocks were used to distribute power through the relay switches on the relay board, and the 5-volt DC to power the RPi and relay coils.
 I chose to use six of the eight 10-amp relays to directly switch six outlets, and the remaining two 10-amp relays to control the 40-amp relays, which were wired to switch the remaining two outlets.
-This allows up to six devices to be used that have a maximum current draw each of 10 amps and two devices to be used that may exceed 10.
+This allows up to six devices to be used that have a maximum current draw each of 10 Amps and two devices up to 40 Amps.
 Last, the main box, door, outlet strip, and outlets were grounded.

 Each relay control pin on the relay board will need to be connected to a GPIO pin on the RPi.
 Ensure your relays are properly opto-isolated (or otherwise have a very low input current) to prevent drawing too much current from the RPi.
 Avoid connecting to GPIOs that are normally HIGH or LOW at boot, as this can inadvertently turn your relay on until the GPIO initialization script is executed.
 Depending on the relay board or custom circuit you end up using, your relays will turn on with either a HIGH (5-volts) or LOW (ground) signal from the RPi.
 This relay board energizes the relays when a LOW signal is provided.
 Upon bootup, the voltages of the GPIOs connected to the relays are floating, meaning they are neither HIGH nor LOW but somewhere in between.
 The initialization script sets all connected GPIOs to output, then sets them LOW from their floating state.